gabrielaalevi/DarkCalc/README.md

 from boltzSolver import Y
 ```

-This will create a csv file, named using the ``name_file`` parameter.
+When running the notebook, it will create a csv file, named using the ``name_file`` parameter.
 It will contain all the values of x used for calculation, as well as the yields and equilibrium yields for all the active particles in the model.
 For each model in the [Examples](./Examples) folder, we have a ``main_example`` notebook file, which has the instructions to run the code and then plot a graph of the yields per x.

 ## Example